AI Tools (ChatGPT) FAQ

 Avoid over-reliance on hand-written deliverables, in-class evaluations, or oral exams and presentations:

-We do not recommend drastically changing your assessments to exclusively or excessively rely on the aforementioned approaches as a reaction to ChatGPT concerns.
+We do not recommend drastically changing your assessments to exclusively or excessively rely on the aforementioned approaches as a reaction to concerns regarding generative AI tools.
 While one or more of these approaches may appear to be a simple solution, these changes could raise more difficulties than they solve, particularly for reasons of equity and inclusion.
-For example, some of these approaches may inadvertently disadvantage non-native English speakers or students requiring accommodations for disabilities (see also FAQ 4).
+For example, some of these approaches may inadvertently disadvantage English language learners or students requiring accommodations for disabilities (see also FAQ 5 below).
 Prioritizing student success means providing an environment where everyone has an equitable opportunity to demonstrate their capabilities.
 Timed, hand-written exams, for example, may disadvantage students who know the material well, but are unable to hand-write their answers quickly.
 Oral presentations may put extra stress on students with anxiety, who then are faced with additional challenges which their peers do not face.
 Does completing a writing assignment during a class session, without the ability to adequately revise while drafting, authentically and fairly assess written communication skills across students?
 We suggest reflecting on who will be advantaged or disadvantaged by particular assessment choices and how well they align with your highest priority learning objectives.
+Ultimately, a mix of assessment approaches and providing support for student success maximizes equity and inclusion.

-Don’t necessarily redesign all assessments to focus on ChatGPTs current limitations:
+Don’t necessarily redesign all assessments to focus on the perceived, current limitations of AI tools:

-Remember that ChatGPT is a web resource, and like other such tools may not always be accessible to you or your students.
-Before planning any activities or assignments using this tool, ensure you and your students can go online and successfully and equitably access it (see also FAQ 4 ).
+Remember that AI Tools are web resources, and like other such tools may not always be accessible to you or your students.
+Before planning any activities or assignments using this tool, ensure you and your students can go online and successfully and equitably access it (see also FAQ 5 above).
+Additionally, carefully consider the legal considerations of using or requiring AI tools in your course (see FAQ 8 below).

 Explore the limitations:

 Let your students explore the capabilities and limitations of AI generation.
 Guide them on big questions surrounding what defines things like communication and interaction.
 For example, if ChatGPT writes your emails for you, are you really communicating?
-Have your students think about the nature of the data ChatGPT pulls from and its intersections with ethics.
+Have your students think about the nature of the data an AI tool pulls from and its intersections with ethics.
 For example, what is the range of “inappropriate requests” and why?
-What might your students want to change about ChatGPT to make it more useful for their lives?
+What might your students want to change about an AI tool to make it more useful for their lives?
 What does it mean to create with or without AI assistance?
-How might ChatGPT enhance equity or create inequities?
+How might the use of an AI tool enhance equity or create inequities?

 Spot the differences: